walles/find_bad_motion_tracks/README.md

 - Profile and see what can easily be sped up
 - Fix the tracks list tooltip, the current text makes no sense: "Active Bad Track / Double click to rename."
-- Ignore locked tracks, assuming they have been manually vetted?
 - Add a `tox.ini` with:
   - `mypy` after <https://github.com/nutti/fake-bpy-module/issues/92> gets fixed
   - `pylint`